mevansam/openstack-cookbook/README.md

 ## Supported Platforms

-Currently the tooling and templates have been tested on the following platforms.
+The tools and templates have been tested on the following platforms.

 * Tools:
 	* Mac OS X

-* Templates:
+* Vagrant Template:
-	* Vagrant VirtualBox on Max OS X
+	* VirtualBox on Mac OS X
+	* VMware Fusion on Mac OS X

 ## Installation